couchbaselabs/Couchbase-Sync-Gateway-Postman-Collection/README.md

 # Demonstration using Travel Sample Postman Collections

 We have put together a custom version of the Postman collections corresponding to Travel Sample Application.
 These are located in the "travel-sample" folder of the repo.

+Some notable differences from the main collections -

+**Tests**
-A few of the requests in the collections also include some simple tests to verify if the request was succesful or not.
+Most of the requests in the collections include some simple tests to verify if the request was succesful or not.

+**Request Chaining**
+Collections also support request chaining - i.e. the output of a request can be used as input to a subsequent request.
+This is accomplished by dynamically updating the environment variables with the results of request execution without the need to manually edit the requests.

+So for instance,

+When you create a document, a new document revision is created and the revisionID of the newly created revision is returned in the response in the “_rev” field.
+The test associated with the request extracts the “_rev” value and sets the “rev” environment variable

 ## Pre-requisites